ifremer-bioinformatics/ToolDirectory/README.md

 ## Setup the data exploration view

+### Prepare the dynamic viewer basic files

+Steps to execute one time  are
-- On your web server, locate the 'www' directory, then create some sub-folder, e.g. 'tool-directory' (to do once) ;
+- On your web server, locate the 'www' directory, then create a sub-folder, e.g. 'tool-directory' ;
-- Copy content of 'thirdparty/Keshif/' into 'www/tool-directory' (to do once) ;
+- Copy content of 'thirdparty/Keshif/*' into 'www/tool-directory' ;
-- Copy file 'css/software_browser.css' into 'www/tool-directory' (to do once) ;
+- Copy file 'css/software_browser.css' into 'www/tool-directory' ;
-- Edit file 'template/example.lst' and update field values to match your system (to do once) ;
+- Edit file 'template/example.lst' and update field values to match your system ;
-- Run script 'scripts/generateWebPage.py' to generate html template into 'www/tool-directory' (to do once) ;
+- Run script 'scripts/generateWebPage.py' to generate html template into 'www/tool-directory' ;

+### Prepare the CSV file required by the viewer

-- Run script 'scripts/tool.properties2csv.py' to prepare content of 'template' and place it into 'www/tool-directory' (to do each time yout install a new software)
+- Run script 'scripts/make-csv-directory.py' to prepare CSV file' and place it into 'www/tool-directory'.

+That step has to be executed each time yout install a new software into your repository of tools; at Ifremer, we use a cron task.

 ## Licenses